 When you write it down in a document you cement the idea behind the setup.
-You will start to see the setup much more clear in the market and you will also start to see when there are no setups as well.
+You will start to see the setup much more clearly in the market and you will also start to see when there are no setups as well.

-Your setups will become more second nature to you and you will recognize the setups much faster and earlier.
+Your setups will become second nature to you and you will recognize the setups much faster and earlier.

 Another thing that will happen is that you will start to form new setups because you become so good at describing your current setups.